-Sustainability is one of the nine central corporate values and part of the corporate strategy.
+Sustainability continues to be one of the nine central corporate values, anchored within the group through the sustainability strategy.
 For STRABAG, responsible, sustainable management includes living the values it has defined, such as partnership.
 But taking responsibility also means responding to the diverse needs and requirements of our various stakeholders and taking into account the effects of our core business on the environment and on society.
-This integration of sustainability aspects into the management of the group promotes social acceptance and ensures future viability.
+This integration of sustainability aspects into the management of the corporate group promotes social acceptance and ensures future viability.

 This keeps the group competitive and enables it to constantly realign its portfolio of services to the demands and developments on the market.
-At the same time, the company remains alert to innovative solutions outside of the group that could create fresh forward momentum in the core business.
-High priority, long-term perspective

-The topic of sustainability and the function of Sustainability Management (formerly Corporate Responsibility Management) has been the responsibility of CDO Klemens Haselsteiner since 2020.
+At the same time, the company remains alert to innovative solutions outside the group that could create fresh forward momentum in the core business.
+The topic of sustainability and the function of Sustainability Management (formerly Corporate Responsibility Management) have been the responsibility of CDO Klemens Haselsteiner since 2020.
 This sends an important signal that sustainability at STRABAG has the support of senior management and is viewed from a long-term perspective.
-The six strategic fields reflect STRABAG's comprehensive understanding of responsibility.
-The Sustainability Management team, whose staff has been expanded this year, focuses its activities on the strategic field of environmental responsibility, with priority given to the topics of energy, materials, circularity and supply chain.
-Sustainable management and entrepreneurial responsibility at STRABAG are integrated into the group strategy.
-Proposals for priority strategic issues as well as relevant indicators and objectives are drawn up by the responsible managers, with support from the internal sustainability management organisation and in coordination with the relevant board member and the CEO, and subsequently discussed by the STRABAG SE Management Board before being reworked if necessary and finally cleared for release.
+The Sustainability Management team, whose staff was further strengthened in 2021, focuses its activities on environmental aspects and has the task of developing a strategy as well as planning, organizing and implementing projects to increase sustainability performance, with priority given to the topics of energy, materials, circularity and supply chain.

+Proposals for such strategic topics as well as associated indicators, targets and risks to be identified are developed by the specialist managers, with the support of Sustainability Management and in coordination with the relevant Management Board member and the CEO, and subsequently discussed by the STRABAG SE Management Board before being reworked if necessary and finally cleared for release.
 Strategically critical incidents are addressed ad hoc during the Management Board meetings.